-- Children will develop their imaginations.
+- Children develop their imaginations.
 They learn to be creative and think out of the box.

-- Children will expand their vocabularies.
+- Students expand their vocabularies.
 They engage in authentic language development— talking to each other, listening, asking questions, using words and conversation for real purposes.

-- Children will practice negotiating, sharing, and taking turns.
+- Children practice negotiating, sharing, and taking turns.

-- Children will get practical experience with sorting, classification, and organizing.
+- Early learners get practical experience with sorting, classification, and organizing.

 This dramatic play scenario is complex, engaging, and oh-so-cute!
 It is hands-down guaranteed to be one of the students’ very favorite ways to play.
 The Airport is the one center that students come back years later and ask about.
 It’s the one that even school-aged kids will play with for hours on end.
 It is a blast!
 Click HERE for more pictures.

 Preschoolers love to pretend to take care of babies and it such an important lesson on how to be caring, gentle and loving.
 The best part is, most of the supplies are probably already in your playroom.
 Click HERE for more pictures and ideas.